panga-invocation-pod/panga-website/content/invitations.md

 ## Invitation Preparation

 To help in considering the relevance of these invitation principles in specific situations, please consider how you would explain to an existing participant why it is a good idea to invite this potential participant to join //now//.
 For example, consider how you would finish the following statements:
-  * Interest: The aspects of Panga that are most likely to be of interest to [Name] are....
+  * Interest: The aspects of Panga that are most likely to be of interest to [Name] are.... (e.g., Campfire, Stewarding, Infastructure, forming basic-need collectives, etc.,)
   * Alignment: The Panga values and theories of change I think are most likely to resonate with [Name] are....
   * Context: The existing context [Name] has for the shared foundation we are currently building-on within Panga include...
   * Capacity: [Name's] current capacity to contribute to Panga is likely to be....